Anemia: symptoms, treatment, prevention

 - some autoimmune processes in the body.

 Taking medications, in the presence of individual intolerance, can result in aplastic anemia.
-As can be seen from the list, even analgin, which is familiar to many, is characterized by a similar effect.
-This is another reason to think about it when there is a desire to engage in self-prescribing medications.
+As was clear from the list, even analgin, which is familiar to many, is characterized by a similar effect.
+This is another reason to think about it when the desire to self-prescribe medications arises.

-Aplastic anemia of a hereditary nature is called Fanconi anemia.
-Sadly, but in more than half of those suffering from this disease, specialists still fail to identify the causes of the disease, there are only theories and guesses.
-Most of them are inclined towards congenital internal disorders in the body.
+Hereditary aplastic anemia is called Fanconi anemia.
+Sadly, in more than half of those suffering from this disease, specialists are unable to identify the causes of the disease; there are only theories and guesses.
+The main part of them leans towards congenital internal disorders in the functioning of the body.

 According to statistics, remission can be achieved only in half of the cases, and mostly children are among the happy patients.
-With adults, everything is more complicated.
+It's more difficult with adults.

 Sickle cell anemia

-Hereditary type of the disease, which is directly related to problems in the structure of the hemoglobin protein.
+A hereditary type of disease that is directly related to problems in the structure of the hemoglobin protein.
 It has a crystalline form.
-In a healthy body, red blood cells carry hemoglobin A, while in sickle cell anemia, hemoglobin S is carried.
-If you look at such red blood cells under a microscope, you can see that their shape resembles a sickle.
-Actually, hence the name of the disease.
+In a healthy body, red blood cells carry hemoglobin A, while in sickle cell anemia they carry hemoglobin S. If you look at such red blood cells under a microscope, you can see that their shape resembles a sickle.
+Actually, this is where the name of the disease comes from.

-The disease is associated with a mutation in the HBB gene, which synthesizes abnormal hemoglobin.
+The disease is associated with a mutation in the HBV gene, which synthesizes abnormal hemoglobin.
 But this anomalous structure has an interesting feature.
-The fact is that people who have such a "disease" are immune to malaria bites.
-Probably, this is the reason for the fact that the bulk of the sick are in the habitats of malaria.
+The fact is that people who have been diagnosed with such an “illness” are immune to malarial bites.
+This is probably the reason why most of the sick people are in places where malaria is found.

 Congenital spherocytic anemia

 Another name is Spherocytosis.
-It is characterized by an abnormality of the erythrocyte membranes.
+Characterized by an abnormality of red blood cell membranes.
 In a healthy body, red blood cells are disc-shaped, with thickening at the edges and a flattened center.
-In spherocytosis, erythrocytes have the shape of a sphere, which leads to their premature destruction.
-Most often, the disease is diagnosed in persons of northern European descent.
+With Spherocytosis, red blood cells are spherical in shape, which leads to their premature destruction.
+The disease is most often diagnosed in people of Northern European origin.
 It can be very mild and not make itself felt, although in some cases, on the contrary, the disease progresses quickly, with pronounced symptoms.
-Some peculiarity has been noticed: severe symptoms are typical for children, weak - for older people.
-However, with treatment, development is controllable.
+A certain peculiarity has been noticed: severe symptoms are typical for children, weak ones for older people.
+However, with treatment, development can be controlled.

-Sometimes, in order to cure Spherocytosis, doctors decide to remove the diseased spleen.
-The fact is that mutated erythrocytes are so weak that when they get into this organ, they are simply destroyed.
+Sometimes, in order to cure Spherocytosis, doctors decide to remove the patient’s spleen.
+The fact is that mutated red blood cells are so weak that when they get into this organ they are simply destroyed.
 The absence of a spleen will reduce the damage caused.
 But this is done only in the most severe cases.
-As a rule, treatment is limited to the usual intake of a folic acid preparation.
+As a rule, treatment is limited to the usual intake of folic acid supplement.

 Drug anemia

-Three main causes have been identified that can lead to the development of the disease, which are associated with the effects of drugs.
+Three main reasons have been identified that may lead to the development of the disease, which are associated with the effects of drugs.

-The first is when the drug provokes the formation of IgG antibodies, which leads to autoimmune hemolytic anemia.
+The first is when the medication provokes the formation of IgG antibodies, which leads to autoimmune hemolytic anemia.

 The second is when the drug binds to the membranes of the erythrocyte bulk.
 For the most part, this behavior is typical for antibiotics (tetracycline, penicillin, etc.), especially when they are taken in large quantities.

-The third - when antibodies from the IgM class come into contact with the drug, the immune complex and for a short period of time attach to the erythrocyte, which activates the development of the disease.
+The third is when antibodies from the IgM class come into contact with the drug, the immune complex attaches to the red blood cell for a short period of time, which activates the development of the disease.

 Causes of anemia

-Earlier we looked at the types of anemia and briefly touched on the topic of their cause.
+Previously, we looked at the types of anemia and briefly touched on the cause of their occurrence.
 This is not a complete list, it is provided for informational purposes only.
-Each type of disease has its own causes, however, you can make a general list of "provocateurs" of the disease:
+Each type of disease has its own causes, however, we can make a general list of “provocateurs” of the disease:

 - chronic and acute bleeding;

-- the process of destruction or significant shortening of the life of erythrocytes (normally, the vital activity of erythrocytes is 4 months).
+- the process of destruction or significant shortening of the life of red blood cells (normally, the life of red blood cells is 4 months).

 Now a little more detail.

-The first factor includes violations in the function of erythrocytes.
-Typically, this disease underlies kidney disease, endocrine system, protein depletion, cancer and chronic infections.
-This also includes a deficiency in the body of vitamin B12, folic acid and, in the rarest cases, found in children, vitamin C. It is these elements that are involved in the creation of erythrocytes.
+The first factor includes disturbances in the function of red blood cells.
+As a rule, this disease underlies diseases of the kidneys, endocrine system, protein depletion, oncology and chronic infections.
+This also includes a deficiency in the body of vitamin B12, folic acid and, in the rarest cases found in children, vitamin C. It is these elements that are involved in the creation of red blood cells.

-Incorrect work of erythrocytes, as well as their defect, also leads to the appearance of the disease.
-Violation of the level of hemoglobin, hormonal changes can lead to the destruction of red blood cells.
-Speaking of bleeding, it is worth noting that the appearance of anemia is the basis of long-term blood loss.
-Even with the restoration of normal blood levels, only erythrocytes return to normal, but not iron.
-Therefore, in order to avoid problems, a special diet is needed, which provides an abundant amount of this element in food.
+Improper functioning of red blood cells, as well as their defect, also leads to the appearance of the disease.
+Violation of hemoglobin levels, hormonal changes may lead to the destruction of red blood cells.
+Speaking about bleeding, it is worth noting that the appearance of anemia is the basis of prolonged blood loss.
+Even when normal blood levels are restored, only red blood cells return to normal, but not iron.
+Therefore, to avoid problems, you need a special diet that provides plenty of this element in food.

 Symptoms of anemia

-Symptoms of anemia directly depend on the type of disease.
-Let's take a look at the clinic for each variety.
+The symptoms of anemia directly depend on the type of disease.
+Let's look at the clinic for each variety.

 Symptoms of drug-induced anemia (hemolytic)

-The symptoms of drug-induced anemia can be expressed in different ways.
-For example, very young children may not have symptoms at all, and the first echoes will appear only in adolescence.
-With some frequency, dizziness may occur, weakness in the whole body may be felt.
-Performance is significantly reduced, unmotivated jumps are observed body temperature...
-Symptoms can flood suddenly, just as abruptly descend and the patient will feel absolutely healthy.
+Symptoms of drug-induced anemia can be expressed in different ways.
+For example, very young children may have no symptoms at all, and the first echoes will appear only in adolescence.
+With some frequency, dizziness may occur and weakness throughout the body may be felt.
+Performance decreases significantly, unmotivated jumps are observed body temperature.
+Symptoms can come on unexpectedly or go away suddenly, and the patient will feel absolutely healthy.
 Later manifestations are characterized by yellowing of the skin and mucous membranes.
-On examination, a specialist may notice an increase in the patient's spleen and liver.
+Upon examination, a specialist may notice an enlargement of the patient’s spleen and liver.

-In an older age, hemolytic anemia leads to blockage of blood vessels by glued erythrocytes, as well as long-term non-healing trophic ulcers, which, as a rule, occur on the patient's legs.
+In older age, hemolytic anemia leads to blockage of blood vessels with glued red blood cells, as well as long-term non-healing trophic ulcers, which, as a rule, occur on the patient’s legs.

 Symptoms of spherocytic anemia